r-krishna/r-krishna.github.io/_posts/2021-05-27-resnet-antibody-surface.md

 <img src="/images/train_loss.png">
 </p>

-<caption>Training and validation loss during each training epoch</caption>
+<caption style="text-align:center">Training and validation loss during each training epoch</caption>

 This model was trained with vanilla pytorch on my personal AWS instance on a NVIDIA k80 GPU in about 17 minutes.
 Inference was also performed on the same machine.
 I have since migrated to using pytorch lightning for my training to avoid pytorch version and hardware dependency issues.